mcenv/box/docs/src/design-principles.md

 ## Almost Drop-in Replacement for Data Packs

-* There should be as few things as possible that can be done in data packs but cannot be done in mcx
+* There should be as few things as possible that can be done in data packs but cannot be done in box

 ## Almost Zero Runtime Cost Abstractions